School Science Lessons

 1. Remove the legs.

-Place the chicken breast side up, pull one leg away from the body and cut through the skin between the body and the thigh, and then cut between the ball and socket.
+Place the chicken breast side up, pull one leg away from the body and cut through the skin between the body and the thigh, then cut between the ball and socket.

 Bend the leg firmly outwards and cut through between the joint, thus giving the thigh and drumstick.